fieldr92/ralph-co/README.md

-# RalphCO - a mini expandable banner animator
+# RalphCO - an expandable banner animator

 To install / run
 - run `yarn` to install dependencies